LuanaKitty/cOwOnversor/README.md

 ___

 ## Overview
-cOwOnversor is a value transformation platform using a Command Line Interface (CLI), developed by Luana Carvalho and Shizuko.
+cOwOnversor is an measurement unit conversion platform using a Command Line Interface (CLI), developed by Luana Carvalho and Shizuko Nakano.

 ## Contact Us
 You can contact me through my GitHub or my personal Discord contact (margarida__carvalho).